mathieu-superpose/Algo_encore/README.md

 the list [10, 15, 3, 7] and a key of 17 should output true
 while [1, 8, 10, 21] and k = 19 should output false

+nb: the input text file is a list of number where the firt is the key

 |Exercise|algorithmic complexity
 |-|-|
 |`1` complete| O(n²)